Lex Immers

-Lex Immers (born 8 June 1986) is a Dutch professional footballer who plays as a midfielder and forward for Scheveningen.
+Lex Immers (born 8 June 1986) is a Dutch former professional footballer who played as a midfielder and forward.

 Club career

 Early career

 Born in The Hague, Immers played for several local clubs in his youth, including amateurs LENS and Vredenburch.
-He also had a spell at DSO from Zoetermeer.
+He also had a spell at SV DSO from Zoetermeer.
 ADO was impressed by his abilities, and signed him to a contract in the club's reserves.